 Rajendra Chola – the king who conquered almost the whole of South-East Asia

-Rajendra Chola supposedly had a fleet of over 1000 ships, crossed the seas using ancient Indian maritime knowledge, conquered lands that are now Bangladesh, Malaysia, Indonesia islands of Sumatra, Java, and to an extent south of Thailand and was the first one to establish a proper trade network with other neighbouring countries of India.
+His son, Rajendra Chola, supposedly had a fleet of over 1000 ships, crossed the seas using ancient Indian maritime knowledge, conquered lands that are now Bangladesh, Malaysia, Indonesia islands of Sumatra, Java, and to an extent south of Thailand and was the first one to establish a proper trade network with other neighbouring countries of India.

 Yet, this emperor and the dynasty that ruled for over 400 years is almost largely forgotten.